 Depending on the severity of the emotional abuse, there are some instances when the destructive partner takes responsibility with little blaming, excusing, or denying in a couples counseling setting.
 If he does, couples therapy could be an option.
 This means the abusive partner acknowledges the destructive impact of his behaviors, is open to feedback, and is taking responsibility for his (or her) behaviors.
 Traditional models of couples counseling would be inappropriate until the cycle of abuse has been broken for a sustained length of time.

 Otherwise, individual therapy should precede couples counseling for both the victim and the abuser with a professional who is specifically trained in the area of domestic and emotional abuse.
 In order for counseling to be effective for the abuser, he must be willing to sign a release for the counselor to be in regular contact with his spouse, as well as others who can take part in holding him accountable.

 Often, the most effective option is to refer the abuser to a batterer intervention group program, either alone or in conjunction with individual therapy.
 Some respond well in a setting with other men who have similar educational needs.
 There, they learn about the abusive mindset, the role of family and the broader culture in growing such attitudes, and how to respond in non-destructive ways.
-The abuser is usually better able to see what is wrong with the attitudes of their peers, and more receptive to their feedback as well.
+The abuser is usually better able to see what is wrong with his peers' attitudes and more receptive to their feedback as well.